Guidance for the movement of plants, plant parts and soil leaving the Japanese beetle regulated area in Vancouver, British Columbia

 - 3.0 Exempted articles

-- 6.0 Additional measures to help prevent the spread of Japanese beetle
+- 7.0 Additional measures for industry to help prevent the spread of Japanese beetle

 The Canadian Food Inspection Agency (CFIA) has established a regulated area to control the spread of Japanese beetle in the Vancouver area.